 Dining: Our final meal in Queenstown.
 We’ll dine in style to celebrate.

-Other Activities: A jet boat ride in the depths of Fiordland & scenic drive back through Hollyford Valley & Southland to Queenstown.
+Getting around: A jet boat ride in the depths of Fiordland and scenic drive back through Hollyford Valley and Southland to Queenstown.

 Day 10 - Depart